-Did you know Windows 10 has a screen recording utility called the Xbox Game Bar?
-With it, you can record a video of your actions in just about any Windows app on your laptop, whether you want to capture gameplay or create a tutorial for someone using Microsoft Office.
-To make it easier for you, we've outlined a few simple steps on how to record your screen in Windows 10.
+Did you know that Windows 10 has a screen recording utility called the Xbox Game Bar?
+It can record a video of your actions in just about any Windows app on your laptop, whether you want to capture gameplay or create a tutorial for someone using Microsoft Office.
+Best of all, it isn't hard to use, just follow these simple steps and you'll learn how to record your screen in Windows 10.

 The screen recording tool is part of the Xbox app that comes installed by default in Windows 10.
 Xbox Game Bar received some major updates to make it more useful, so you can now take screenshots and even make memes.

-Wondering how to record your screen in Windows 11?
-We've got you covered.
-You can also check out the best Windows 10 keyboard shortcuts, how to speed up Windows 10 boot time, and how to mirror your screen to a TV or monitor.
+If you've upgraded to Windows 11, don't worry we've got you covered too with how to record your screen in Windows 11.
+But if you are sticking with Windows 10 in 2024, we don't blame you, check out some of our other guides to help you make the most of it with the best Windows 10 keyboard shortcuts, how to speed up Windows 10 boot time, and how to mirror your screen to a TV or monitor.

 How to record your screen in Windows 10